No. And they shouldn’t be drinking in your basement either.

 There is stigma with medication for mental health even though some kids need it in order to live.
 Often they don’t want to take it.

-And it’s hard to argue with a child that an illegal substance is worse than psychiatric medication.
-Of course, it is illegal for one.
-It’s also not regulated medication so God knows what’s in it.
+And it’s hard to argue with a child that an illegal substance they “dose” themselves is worse than psychiatric medication.
+Of course, no substance is good for the developing brain but it’s hard to convince a child of that.

 Charles needed medication